freeman-lab/gl-scene/README.md

 #### selections

-You can select shapes and lights by their `id` or `class` and manipukate them, with methods inspired by `d3`.
+You can select shapes and lights by their `id` or `class` and manipulate them, with methods inspired by the visualization library `d3`.
 For example, the following would move the `orange` shape and increase the brightness of all `glow` lights:

 ```javascript
 scene.select('#orange').position([-5, -5, 8])
 scene.selectAll('.glow').style({brightness: 16.0})
 ```

+Most of this logic is handled by [`selectify`](https://github.com/freeman-lab/selectify).

 ## methods